Rene Portland: Anti-lesbian controversy

 In 2006, former player Jennifer Harris accused Portland of removing her from the team because of her perceived sexual orientation.
 Harris filed a federal lawsuit against Portland, athletic director Tim Curley, and the university.
 An internal university review found that Portland created a "hostile, intimidating, and offensive environment" based on Harris's perceived sexual orientation.
 Portland was fined $10,000, required to attend diversity training sessions, and placed on "zero tolerance" for future violations of the nondiscrimination policy.

-In responding to the sanctions, Portland stated that "the process that was used to reach these conclusions was flawed."
+Responding to the sanctions, Portland stated that "the process that was used to reach these conclusions was flawed."
 Kate Kendell, executive director of the National Center for Lesbian Rights, said that "consequences faced by Rene Portland are insulting and inadequate."

-In February 2007, the lawsuit was settled out of court—before Portland's resignation the following month—under confidential terms and described in a joint statement as "amicable."
-Despite being forced out of the Penn State job, many of her fellow Big Ten coaches continued to support her.
+In February 2007, the lawsuit was settled out of court—before Portland's resignation the following month—under confidential terms and described in a joint statement as "amicable".
+Despite being forced out of the Penn State job, many of her fellow coaches in the Big Ten conference continued to support her.

-The documentary film Training Rules, co-directed by Dee Mosbacher and Fawn Yacker, explores this issue further, interviewing numerous players about their experience with Portland and the anti-homosexual environment she perpetuated during her tenure.
+The documentary film Training Rules, co-directed by Dee Mosbacher and Fawn Yacker, explores incident further, featuring interviews with several players about their experience with Portland and the anti-homosexual environment she allegedly perpetuated during her tenure.

-Under Portland’s 27-year career as Penn State’s women’s basketball coach (from the 1980–81 season through 2006-07), there were 113 student-athletes who appeared on the Penn State roster.
-Seven players from Portland’s final season remained on the squad when Coquese Washington became the next head coach.
+Under Portland's 27-year career as Penn State's women's basketball coach, which lasted from the 1980–81 season through 2006–07, 113 student-athletes appeared on the Penn State roster.
+Seven players from Portland's final season remained on the squad when Coquese Washington became the next head coach.
 Hence, there were 106 players who concluded their time as Lady Lions under Portland.

 Of these, 57 completed 4-year college careers at Penn State; however, the rest (49, or nearly half) stayed less than four seasons.
-Thus, close to 46% of Portland’s players left Penn State while they still had college eligibility remaining.
-The comparable attrition rate under Washington has been 21%.
+Approximately 46% of Portland's players left Penn State while they still had college eligibility remaining.
+In 2013, the comparable attrition rate under Washington was 21%.